AEPS 515: Professional Development for the Plant Sciences

 Lab Member Teaching Highlights

-- Ecology Graduate Student Jenn Harris TAed for ‘Gardening for Fun and Profit’
+- Ecology Graduate Student Jenn Harris TAed for ‘Gardening for Fun and Profit’ and Guest Lectured for Emerging Issues in the Plant Sciences

 - Plant Biology Graduate Student Lily Cherry TAed for Plant Propagation